mdguo/crypto-dot-com/README.md

 `$ npm run start`

 ## API Key
 API key is stored in an environment file.
 It's used to access CryptoCompare APIs.
 The ".env" file should be placed in the top level directory.
+The variable needs to be named `REACT_APP_APIKEY`

 ## Functionality
 This is a simple web app to show market capitalization for cryptocurrencies.